-Students should bring only personal items necessary for class participation and/or extracurricular activities.
+• Students should bring only personal items necessary for class participation and/or extracurricular activities.
 Large sums of money are not recommended.
-Items that are considered potentially dangerous or disruptive will be confiscated.
-The school is NOT RESPONSIBLE for any valuables that are lost, confiscated, or stolen.
+Items that are considered potentially dangerous or disruptive including but not limited to electronic players/recorders or game systems, radios, CD's, cameras, or any other items not related to instruction, will be confiscated.
+If such items are brought in for school purposes, the student should have a note from the principal and said items should be kept with the teacher involved.
+The school is NOT RESPONSIBLE for any valuables that are lost or stolen.

-Visitors:
+Visitors